fjiang212/my-notes/certifications/aws-bigdata-specialty/quiz.md

     * C) Log critical events using the PutRecords API method, and log informational events using the Kinesis Producer Library.
     * D) Log all events using the PutRecords API method.

-C – The core of this question is how to send event messages to Kinesis synchronously vs. asynchronously.
+C â€“ The core of this question is how to send event messages to Kinesis synchronously vs. asynchronously.
 The critical events must be sent synchronously, and the informational events can be sent asynchronously. **The Kinesis Producer Library (KPL) implements an asynchronous send function, so it can be used for the informational messages.
 PutRecords is a synchronous send function, so it must be used for the critical events.**

 * Q4.
 An administrator decides to use the Amazon Machine Learning service to classify social media posts that mention your company into two categories: posts that require a response and posts that do not.
 The training dataset of 10,000 posts contains the details of each post, including the timestamp, author, and full text of the post.
 You are missing the target labels that are required for training.
 Which two options will create valid target label data?